andretauffer/art_map_sthlm/README.md

 Runs the database in the development mode.<br>
 The db is run on port 5432 inside a docker container

-### to run tests `npm test`
+### to run unit and integration tests `npm run test`

 Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+### to run e2e tests `npm run cypress`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Launches the cypress test runner in the interactive watch mode.<br>

+### the map api

+You will need to generate your own key and secret for the mapquest api in order to display the map.<br>
-The build is minified and the filenames include the hashes.<br>
+The key shoud be saved as MAP_KEY and the secret as MAP_SECRET in the .env folder.<br>
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify